Free shipping · Ships in 2 business days · Midwife-curated

 A letter from our midwife

 The goal in labor is to create an environment where the birthing person feels safe and supported.
-Everything else — the progress, the comfort, the bond — follows from that.
+Everything after that is easier to find.

 Nothing here is a trend.
 Nothing is filler.
 It is the kit I used to build for friends at their baby showers — now packed properly, and ready for yours.